databrary/design/ridir-16/narrative.md

 A second type of interface will be needed that allows users who are viewing a particular video in a specific session to view what codes have been applied to what segments of video.
 Project 4 describes how we intend to tackle the problem of displaying the *sources* of the codes (coding file type, contributor, etc.).
 This interface will likely build upon Databrary's existing video segment tagging feature, but it will have to include the ability to toggle on or off the visibility of individual code definitions, or the visibility of a separate "code definition" panel.
-Consistent with other UI components of Databrary and this proposal, we will proceed iteratively in developing and testing these designs, guided by input from the Databrary advisory board, our technical advisory committee, and user feedback.
+Consistent with other UI components of Databrary and this proposal, we will proceed iteratively in developing and validating these designs, guided by input from the Databrary advisory board, our technical advisory committee, and user feedback.

 #### Project 4: Timeline interface for viewing/selecting coding passes